 The Double Bind

-This passive-aggression role-reverses the parent and child energy, so the person who has the power and is in the critical parent energy is now also claiming the need to be treated like a child.
+One of the most manipulative parts of this energy is that this can include the narcissist becoming the victim, because they will use the threat to their ego as the ultimate wrong that someone else could possibly do.
 They are at once the victim and the aggressor, which doesn’t give the other person or people anywhere to go with it; the people being controlled can either agree with the aggressor or cause major ruptures.

 This role-reversal makes subtle narcissism complex, hard to spot and hard to extract yourself from.
-The narcissistic part of it wants to retain power in whatever way it can and it will lie, manipulate, blame and use aggression to do this.
+The narcissistic part of it wants to retain power in whatever way it can and it will lie, manipulate, blame and use subtle or overt aggression to do this.
 The subtle is exactly that, it does this under the radar in subconscious ways or ways that can be denied.

 It is worth saying that most people have some aspects of this energy within them, it doesn’t necessarily make them a full-blown narcissist.
 The important thing is that people are able to reflect and move towards more open and balanced communication over time.